jeshio/generator-react-reduxable/README.md

 ## Configuration

-You can set configuration in `.yo-rc.json` (generate it if it's not exists).
+You can set configuration in `.yo-rc.json` (generate it if isn't exists).

 ```
 generator-react-reduxable